PART 1 - Active Roles

 21) On the Configure Identifiers, remove the Adfs address and leave only ARS Web Interface

-22) On the next page for MFA setting skip that option clicking on next
+22) On the next page for MFA setting skip that option and click on next

 23) Make sure that the option Permit all users to access this relying party is selected and click next